LampByLit/lit-ai/README.md

-# xpara-ai 🔮
+# lit-ai 🔮

-AI-powered analysis and summarization tool for 4chan's /x/ paranormal board.
-This tool scrapes, analyzes, and summarizes discussions about paranormal phenomena, conspiracy theories, and unexplained events.
+AI-powered analysis and summarization tool for 4chan's /pol/ board.
+This tool scrapes, analyzes, and summarizes discussions and trends.

 ## Features 🌟

-- Real-time scraping of 4chan's /x/ board
+- Real-time scraping of 4chan's /pol/ board
 - AI-powered summarization of threads using DeepSeek AI
 - Content analysis and trend detection
 - Material Design UI for easy navigation